ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 the
 process.

-The different stages of the CI/CD pipeline is as such:
+The different stages of the CI/CD pipeline are as such:

 1. **Test**: Conduct unit tests and checkstyle on the codebase
     1. Start the pipeline on all major OSes (Windows, MacOS, Linux)